Quality assurance as a project manager: 5 tips & thoughts

 Statistical Process Control (SPC):

 Statistical Process Control is a method for monitoring and controlling processes.
-By analyzing statistical data, deviations from the normal course of the process can be detected at an early stage.
+By analyzing statistical data, deviations from the normal process flow can be identified early on.
 This enables proactive intervention to ensure the quality of the results.
-SPC is an effective technique for identifying fluctuations in processes and driving continuous improvement.
+SPC is an effective technique for identifying variations in processes and driving continuous improvements.

 Failure Testing:

-Failure testing is a method in which a system or product is specifically exposed to extreme conditions in order to identify possible weak points or failures.
-The aim is to test the resilience and reliability under extreme conditions and ensure that the product can withstand the requirements.
-Failure testing is a proactive measure to identify and eliminate potential weaknesses at an early stage before the product is launched on the market.
+Failure Testing is a method in which a system or product is deliberately exposed to extreme conditions in order to identify possible weaknesses or failures.
+The goal is to test the resilience and reliability under extreme conditions and to ensure that the product meets the requirements.
+Failure Testing is a proactive measure to identify and fix potential weaknesses early on before the product is released to the market.

 Total Quality Management (TQM):